mayankdawar/Sentiment-Analyzer/README.md

 # Sentiment-Analyzer
-A python project which detects the sentiments of various tweets on twitter.
+A python project which analyses various tweets and detects the sentiments of people on that particular tweet.